Home Vancouver Events Calendar Festivals and Events in Vancouver Surrey Vaisakhi Parade, Festival and Celebrations

 • Guru Granth Sahib – the main and culturally most significant float in the procession.
 It carries the Guru Granth Sahib, the 11th Guru of the Sikhs, which is holy scripture of the Sikh religion.

-• Har Jus Kirtan – a parade entry with over a hundred members singing traditional hymns.
+• Har Jus Kirtan – a parade entry with over 100 members singing traditional hymns.

 • Kirtan Float – another float with people performing traditional Sikh hymns.